Mineral Rights Taxes

 The best way to figure out step-up basis is to work backwards to determine the market value when you inherited the mineral rights once you sell the mineral rights.

 We do this by looking at the inflation adjusted price of oil or looking at the inflation adjusted price of natural gas if your ownership is all or mostly gas.
-You simply look at the price oil when you sell and compare is to the inflation adjusted price of oil when you inherited.
+You simply look at the price oil or gas when you sell and compare is to the inflation adjusted price of oil when you inherited.
 If your ownership has production from both oil and gas, we recommend using oil prices as they are a better indicator of the overall oil and gas market.

 Here is a picture of coffee to help you stay awake before we look at an example: